naivoder/dreamerv3/README.md

 🚫🚧👷‍♀️ Warning: Under Construction 👷‍♂️🚧🚫

-This repository contains a PyTorch implementation of the DreamerV3 algorithm, aimed at providing a more readable and understandable version compared to the official implementations.
-It serves as an opportunity to learn and explore the intricacies of the DreamerV3 algorithm while maintaining clarity and simplicity.
+This repository contains a PyTorch implementation of the DreamerV3 algorithm, aimed at providing a more readable and accessible version compared to the official implementations.

 ## Overview

-DreamerV3 is a state-of-the-art model-based reinforcement learning algorithm that learns a world model from experiences and uses it to train an actor-critic policy from imagined trajectories.
+DreamerV3 is a model-based reinforcement learning algorithm that learns a world model of the environment dynamics, and uses it to train an actor-critic policy from imagined trajectories.
 The algorithm consists of several key components:

 1. A world model that encodes sensory inputs into latent representations and predicts future states and rewards.
 2. An actor network that learns to take actions in the imagined environment.